ayushudeep/MinimalDegreeGroupsofOrderp5/README.md

 Here's an example of the use of the code.

 % cd Table-2

 % magma Table2-Center-rank1.m

-//For each prime p in range [5..11]
-//the groups of order p^5 with center of rank 1 listed in Table 2 are setup
-//and their minimal degree permutation representations are constructed.
+//For each prime p in range [5..11] the groups of order p^5 with center of rank 1 listed in Table 2 are setup and their minimal degree permutation representations are constructed.

 Prepared April 2024